Dmitri9149/Idiom_formation_stop_words_elimination/README.md

 We may think also about the idioms as a new (partly) text specific 'vocab'.
 Such idioms are to be considered as 'indivisible' pairs in text analysis, and may characterize a text much better , than just a single words. 'of the ' and
 'of a' have very specific and quite clear meaning.
-But if we will take 'the',  'a' just a separate words we will quickly come to the 'stop' words notion.
-The general receips in text analysis: the words is better to eliminate from specific text analyses, there are many of such words, the words are spread within a text and adds nothing to a meaning.
+But if we will take 'the',  'a' just a separate words we will quickly come to the 'stop' words notion and the general receips in text analysis: the words is better to eliminate from specific text analyses, there are many of such words, the words are spread within a text and adds nothing to a meaning.... etc.

 But the tokenization process may change the status of the words.
 If you will check the output of the programm, you will see there are: ("the", 13676), ("of", 8171), ("and", 6695), ("a", 5885), ("to", 4873),